-- (a) Adult Team Managers and Crew Members may be members of one and only one Mixed Team and may not be on any other Team's Roster. - (b) Every Team Member is required to read a set of the Official Rules & Regulations, be knowledgeable of its content, and abide by it.
+- (a) Adult Team Managers and Crew Members may be members of one and only one Mixed Team and may not be on any other mixed Team's Roster. - (b) Every Team Member is required to read the Official Rules & Regulations, be knowledgeable of their contents, and abide by them.
 Every Team Manager, Captain, Steerer and Drummer is also required to be knowledgeable of the Official Rules & Regulations in order that their respective team can act accordingly.